 Users who install themselves Windows 10 for the first time, they will be greeted by a black screen (black screen) Or a error message when they try to give play to a video file which require the HEVC extension.
 This is true both for specific video playback applications and for Microsoft's official application.
 Movies & TV.

-The older ones, who have already installed Fall Creators Update, will not be affected by this change, the codec remaining installed on the operating system even if it has been restrained for new users.
+Older people, who have already installed Fall Creators Update, will not be affected by this change, the codec remaining installed on the operating system even if it was restricted to new users.

 To solve this problem, Microsoft has released a separate application that allows you to run video files that require the HEVC codec.